AlexSaxena/frontend-1-assignment/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)
 <br>

-<p> An assignments to showcase the basics of fetching and displaying data from a JSON file. </p>
+<p> An application to showcase the basics of fetching and displaying data from a JSON file. </p>
+<p> In this App userdata from JSON is being parsed and sorted based on personality colour </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>